 b.
 Elect Directors;

 c.
-Overrule the Board of Directors in setting Co-op policy, either by consensus or by a 3/4 majority of those present and voting at a duly convened meeting of the Membership; and
+Overrule the Board of Directors in setting Co-op policy, either by consensus or by a 3/4 majority of those present and voting at a duly convened meeting of the Member-Owners; and

 d.
 Determine the distribution of the assets of the Co-op upon dissolution.

-- Meetings—The Chair will, at least twice a year, summon Members in Good Standing to meet for the purpose of:
+Section 4.9 Meetings.
+The President will, at least twice a year, summon Member-Owners in Good Standing to meet for the purpose of:

 a.
 Receiving the report of the Directors on current operations,

 b.
-Advising the Directors on issues affecting the Members,
+Advising the Directors on issues affecting the Member-Owners,

 c.
 Exercising their reserved powers.

-- The annual meeting will be held in the Fall, and will include the election of officers for the coming year.
+One meeting will be held in the Fall, and will include the election of directors for the coming year.
 A second meeting will be held the following Spring.
 A Special Meeting may be called by the Board of Directors at their discretion.
-A Special Meeting must be called by the chair on receipt of a petition signed by ten percent of Members in Good Standing as of the date of submission.
-The agenda of each Membership meeting will be posted at least ten days in advance.
+A Special Meeting must be called by the President on receipt of a petition signed by ten percent of Member-Owners in Good Standing as of the date of submission.
+The agenda of each Member-Owner meeting will be posted at least twenty-one (21) days in advance.

-- Quorum—Ten percent of all Members in Good Standing constitute a quorum to conduct business.
+Section 4.10 Quorum.
+Ten percent of all Member-Owners in Good Standing constitute a quorum to conduct business.

-The Board of Directors acts as the agent of the Membership in establishing Co-op policies and overseeing Co-op operations.
-It has authority to act for the Membership in all things not reserved by the Membership to itself.
+The Board of Directors acts as the agent of the Member-Owners in establishing FSFC policies and overseeing FSFC operations.
+It has authority to act for the Member-Ownership in all things not reserved by the Member-Ownership to itself.

-- Directors—The Board comprises nine (9) Directors, elected by the Membership at large.
+Section 5.1 Directors.
+The Board comprises nine (9) Directors, elected by the Member-Owners at large.
 Individual Directors have no authority or responsibility other than that conferred by the By-laws or delegated explicitly by the Board acting as a whole.
-Board members serve without fixed recompense, but may be reimbursed for out of pocket expenses incurred on behalf of the Co-op.
+Board members serve without fixed recompense, but may be reimbursed for out of pocket expenses incurred on behalf of FSFC.

-- Qualifications—To be eligible for election or appointment as a Director, a person, or that person’s household, must have been a Member in Good Standing for the six months prior to the election.
+Section 5.2 Qualifications.
+To be eligible for election or appointment as a Director, a person, or that person’s household, must have been a Member-Owner in Good Standing for the six months prior to the election.
 A Director must be at least 18 years old at his or her first Board meeting.
 The Board may set guidelines for the conduct of Directors.

-- Meetings—The Chair will call Board meetings as often as necessary for the transaction of business, but at least quarterly.
+Section 5.4 Meetings.
+The President will call Board meetings as often as necessary for the transaction of business, but at least quarterly.
 The chair must also call a meeting within ten days of receiving a written request signed by three directors, such meeting to be so scheduled that a quorum of the Board can attend.
 Five directors constitute a quorum to conduct business.
-Meetings are open to members and to the public, except where the Board moves into Executive Session to consider confidential personnel matters.
+Meetings are open to Member-Owners and to the public, except where the Board moves into Executive Session to consider confidential matters.
 Notice of each meeting will be posted one week in advance.

-- Enumeration of Responsibilities—The duties of the Board include:
+Section 5.5 Enumeration of Responsibilities.
+The duties of the Board include:

 a.
 Establishing all Co-op policies, including personnel, finance, and administrative policies;